 In an expression like /dɔgz/, the morphological terms are /dɔg/ and /z/.
 In an expression like competition, the morphological terms are compet-, ‑it, and ‑ion.
 (I’m being non-comittal about the precise locus of morphological boundaries in the competition example, since all that’s relevant here is that there are these three units, not where they begin and end with perfect phonological precision.)
 Expressions like /dɔg/ or /ðə/ (the) are single morphological terms.

 An immediate methodological question now arises, which is: how can we know that, e.g., /dɔg/ is not in fact composed of smaller morphological terms – say /dɔ/ and /g/ – without making reference to meaning?
-What I’d like to stress is that even if this is methodologically impossible (i.e., meaning is an indispensable heuristic in determining the decomposition of an expression into morphological terms), this cannot be the ontological content of morphological termhood.
+What I’d like to stress is that even if this seems methodologically difficult or near-impossible (i.e., meaning is an indispensable heuristic in determining the decomposition of an expression into morphological terms), this cannot be the ontological content of morphological termhood.
 The reasons for this have already been given – see the discussion of in cahoots, competition, and ‑ceive/‑cept, above.
-These examples also show that meaning is not the only tool in the methodological toolbox for determining what’s a morphological term.
+Crucially, though, these examples also demonstrate that meaning is not the only tool in our methodological toolbox for determining what’s a morphological term.
 The reason we know that cahoot and ‑ti/‑it are morphological terms is because, when we’re done peeling off the things that have been identified as morphological terms using a meaning-based methodology, what remains must – by (8) – be a morphological term as well.

 We can now give a definition of morpheme based on the above: